roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  If this were a pros and cons list, the cons would heavily outweigh the pros.
 But why did my dick feel otherwise?
 Why couldn't my mind accept all these negatives?
 Why did the positives sound so much more appealing?

  I wish I could talk to someone on this, get some guidance.
 Usually, when I had a big issue like this, I would talk to Dad.
 But, obviously, I couldn't tell Dad the truth.
 Dad couldn't play a part in this game.
 He couldn't get caught up in this.
 I couldn't tell him that I had spent most of my time home willing myself to not masturbate thinking about Mom's hot body.
 I couldn't tell him that I was forced to listen to my own mom loudly pleasure herself.
 I couldn't tell him about how his wife had shown off her ass in a thong to me, or how she spent an hour grinding her nearly bare ass against her son's big dick.
 I couldn't tell him that I was contemplating fucking my own mom, his wife.
 I couldn't tell him anything.
-Report_Story #8